•

 You should get this emulsion

-5. Bacon cut into cubes 0.5 cm half set aside
+5. Cut the bacon into 0.5 cm thick cubes .
+Half set aside

-6. And in the second half fry the chopped onion until Golden brown
+6. And in the second half, fry the finely chopped onion until golden brown

-And in the second half fry the chopped onion until Golden brown
+And in the second half, fry the finely chopped onion until golden brown

-7. Mix the reconstituted blood, skin emulsion, lard pieces, fried onions and cooked buckwheat porridge.
+7. Mix the restored blood, skin emulsion, pieces of lard, fried onions and cooked buckwheat porridge.
 Add salt, pepper, oregano, thyme, sugar, crushed garlic and mix thoroughly.

-Mix the reconstituted blood, skin emulsion, lard pieces, fried onions and cooked buckwheat porridge.
+Mix the restored blood, skin emulsion, pieces of lard, fried onions and cooked buckwheat porridge.

 Add salt, pepper, oregano, thyme, sugar, crushed garlic and mix thoroughly.

-8. If there are guts - fill them with the resulting mixture.
-The blood mixture turns out to be quite liquid while warm, so you can fill the intestines through a large funnel with a ladle.
+8. If there are giblets, fill them with the resulting mixture.
+In a warm form, the blood mixture turns out to be quite liquid, so you can fill the intestines through a large funnel with a ladle.
 Or use an improvised funnel from the cut neck of a plastic bottle.

-If there are guts - fill them with the resulting mixture.
-The blood mixture turns out to be quite liquid while warm, so you can fill the intestines through a large funnel with a ladle.
+If there are giblets, fill them with the resulting mixture.
+In a warm form, the blood mixture turns out to be quite liquid, so you can fill the intestines through a large funnel with a ladle.
 Or use an improvised funnel from the cut neck of a plastic bottle.

 9. If there are no guts, then you can use parchment or foil.
-To do this, cool the blood mixture slightly, and due to the emulsion of the skin it will become thick.
-Put it on parchment and twist the "candy".If you are unsure about the quality of the parchment and better lubricate it with vegetable oil, and the sausage "will take a strong liking".
+To do this, cool the blood mixture slightly, and due to the skin emulsion, it will become thick.
+Put it on parchment and twist it into a "candy".If you are not sure about the quality of the parchment, it is better to lubricate it with vegetable oil, and the sausage will "really like it".
 I used professional baking paper, it does not require lubrication.

 If there are no guts, then you can use parchment or foil.

-To do this, cool the blood mixture slightly, and due to the emulsion of the skin it will become thick.
-Put it on parchment and twist the "candy".If you are unsure about the quality of the parchment and better lubricate it with vegetable oil, and the sausage "will take a strong liking".
+To do this, cool the blood mixture slightly, and due to the skin emulsion, it will become thick.
+Put it on parchment and twist it into a "candy".If you are not sure about the quality of the parchment, it is better to lubricate it with vegetable oil, and the sausage will "really like it".
 I used professional baking paper, it does not require lubrication.

 0 0 votes